 Marketing is more customer-oriented.
 Today, when brands are increasingly becoming customer-centric, it is crucial to deliver stellar customer experiences and quality products.
-Marketing helps promote a brand’s products to the target audience and increase their overall customer satisfaction.
+Marketing helps promote a brand’s products to the target audience and increase overall customer satisfaction.

 4. The Life Cycle